CNphan/CP546/README.md

 10. **Front-end Features**
   1. As a student, I want to see the number of seats a course has and how many are available.
-  2. As a system, it should not allow a student to add classes with no seats remaining.
+  2. As a system, it should not allow a student to add courses with no seats remaining.
   3. As a system, it should not allow a student to drop after the 2nd week of a session.
-  4. As a student, I would like to sort my class history by semester.
+  4. As a student, I would like to sort my course history by semester.

 #### Sprints
 ##### Sprint One